Curriculum

 Honors Biology (1 credit) - This course examines molecules, genetics, cells, and organ systems of living creatures, and their relationships with each other and their surroundings in the context of understanding creation and a scientific approach to learning with a biblical worldview.
 This course includes a lab component, including dissection of animals, study of cells, and use of the scientific method.
 Prerequisites: Minimum average of 88% in previous science course; demonstrated academic performance, responsibility, and motivation to learn in current science courses; departmental approval.

 Chemistry (1 credit) - This full-year high school chemistry course is designed to show students how chemical principles and concepts are developed and operate.
-Among the topics covered are atomic structure, using scientific measurements, and chemical bonding, formulas and behavior.
+Among the topics covered are atomic structure, using scientific measurements, properties of elements, interpreting the periodic table, and chemical bonding, formulas and behavior.
 The course includes regular laboratory work.
 Prerequisite: Successful completion of Biology and Algebra I.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).